Milkshak3s/nomad/README.md

 # Nomad
-Automated security hardening for Windows and Ubuntu
+Portable, automated security hardening for Windows and Ubuntu